David Koleczek

 (May, 2020)

-A final project for CS 590G.
-This is a tower-defense game I created with Robert Jewell and Nicholas Sichalov.
+Viking Patrol is a tower-defense game.
+It was a a final project for the class CS 590G that I created with Robert Jewell.
 You can play it by downloading the Windows executable from this drive link (recommended) or play in your browser with WebGL.

 Articles